 There are subtle differences between the two, and now, thanks to the name change, Shimano and Stradic fans and hopefuls see a clear delineation between the strands of the Stradic bloodline.

-Shimano Stradic FL
+3. Shimano Stradic FL

-In 2019 the FL hit the shelves to huge expectation.
+In 2019 the FL hit the shelves to huge expectations.
 A large fan base was ready to snap the early orders, particularly after the 2019 ICAST awarded the FL the best saltwater spinning reel.

 There are only 5 models in the series which might seem a little light.
 However, the Stradic FL series’s capacity, particularly the 4000 and 5000, provides access to a huge range of fishing applications.